michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0039.md

 - v: state or announce
 - v: praise, glorify, or honor
 ### Family
-proclaim: proclaimed, proclaiming, proclaims, proclamation+;proclaimed: self-proclaimed;proclamation: proclamations
+- proclaim: proclaimed, proclaiming, proclaims, proclamation+
+- proclaimed: self-proclaimed
+- proclamation: proclamations
 ### Examples
 - “Comrade President, the people request that you continue to lead the country’s destiny,” the signs proclaim.
 - In addition to famously proclaiming that he would “drain the swamp,” Trump also attacked many of his rivals for their alleged dependence on wealthy donors.